 Force 3: Grace

-Creating a rich and full life
+Feeling fulfilled part two: Living a rich and meaningful life

-Tony’s approach to truly understand feeling fulfilled and the art of fulfillment?
+Tony’s approach to truly understand how to find fulfillment?
 Trade expectation for appreciation.
 Instead of expecting something – falling into the trap of familiarity – appreciate that it’s there.
-On its own your mind won’t make you happy; we’re programmed to find the faults, the failures, not focus on how to feel fulfilled.
+Your mind alone won’t make you happy – we’re programmed to search for and find faults and failures, not focus on how to feel fulfilled.
 But choose to take delight in the ordinary, like a smile or the sun on your face, and you become the richest person you know, no matter how much you have in the bank.